Building Profitable Relationships, Rule 1

 Answer the above questions and then act on your results.
 If you find areas that need work, don’t try to fix them all at once.
 Instead, follow Benjamin Franklin’s approach and select one question each week and make it a priority to work on it every day.
 I suggest you schedule the area that you are working on into your daily to-do list and treat it like an appointment you must keep.

-In part 2 we'll look at building and categorizing a list of contacts for maximum results.
+In Building Profitable Relationships, Rule 2 we’ll look at building and categorizing a list of contacts for maximum results.